 In early October, a team of 13 women from the greater Seattle area returned from a work project in Kenya.
 The team traveled to Kibwezi Kenya to work alongside the members of four WEI women’s groups.
 In just 5 short days our combined team of Kenyan and US women built 15 concrete bases on which […]

-Watch Our Catch the Rain Video to Learn More
+Watch This Video To Learn More